thefranciscook/office-productivity-snippets/README.md

 # 🧰 Mac-Friendly Office Tools (Python)

-These are lightweight Python scripts built for common office tasks — like turning images into slides, converting PDFs, or splitting multi-page image files.
+These are lightweight Python scripts built for common office tasks — like turning images into slides, converting PDFs, cleaning up HTML, or splitting multi-page image files.
 No coding experience needed.
 If you're a designer, executive assistant, or just someone who works with documents a lot, you're in the right place.

 ---